lf-pereiram/lf-pereiram/README.md

 - 👋 Hi, I’m Luisa Pereira
 - 👀 I’m interested in growing personally and professionally
+- 👀 Also passionate with quality in any aspect of my life
 - 🌱 I’m currently learning API testing and Java programming
 - 💞️ I’m looking to collaborate on projects that help me continue growing